syntruth/ADI/README.md

 The `timeout` and `check_interval` values can also be set in the config, under the `cache` value hash.

+If caching is enabled, and you want to perform a query and not cache the results, use the `.uncached` method.
+See examples below.

 ## ADI Config